1. WHERE TO FILE: ALL Notices of Appeal and Petitions to Appeal Nunc Pro Tunc must be

-3. APPEAL PERIOD - A citation must be appealed within thirty (30) days from the date that a Defendant plead guilty or was convicted by a Traffic Court judge.
+3. APPEAL PERIOD - A citation must be appealed within thirty (30) days from the date that a Defendant plead guilty or was convicted by a Traffic Division judge or hearing officer.
 A Petition To Appeal Nunc Pro Tunc must be filed to appeal a citation more than thirty (30) days after the entry of a guilty plea or conviction.
 If a Petition To Appeal Nunc Pro Tunc is granted, a Notice of Appeal from Summary Conviction (Traffic) Nunc Pro Tunc must be filed.

-4. APPEAL FORMS - Forms are available at the Philadelphia Traffic Court and may be downloaded here:
+4. APPEAL FORMS - Forms are available at the Traffic Division and may be downloaded here:

 5. FILING FEE - The filing fee to file a Notice of Appeal is

 $35, and the filing fee to file a Petition To Appeal Nunc Pro Tunc is $12.50.
 Filing fees may be paid by